-Omega-3 fatty acids, specifically EPA and DHA, are important for heart and brain health.
-The main food source of EPA and DHA is seafood, but do all seafood products provide similar amounts of EPA and DHA?
-Not even close!
+Long-chain omega-3 fatty acids, primarily EPA and DHA, have been linked to numerous health benefits.
+Sources of EPA and DHA include a variety of fish and shellfish as well as marine/algal omega-3 supplements.
+In a previous blog post we discussed how to identify the amount of EPA and DHA on a supplement product label and how it’s important to take note of the serving size and directions to be sure you know how much you are taking.
+It is also important to note that not all seafood provides similar amounts of EPA and DHA.
+In fact, there is quite a difference in the amount of EPA and DHA between seafood species and preparation styles.
 For example, shrimp and tilapia, which are two of the most popular types of seafood consumed in the United States have less than 300 mg of EPA and DHA per serving, whereas fatty fish from cold waters can provide more than 1000 mg per serving.

 The USDA Food Composition Database provides estimates for the amount of EPA and DHA in many seafoods.
 Below is a list of some of the most popular seafood products with the amount of EPA and DHA per 4 oz (113 g) serving.
 As you can see, the amount of EPA and DHA varies drastically between fish type.
 Even similar fish species can provide vastly different amounts of EPA and DHA, such as Bluefin tuna (1710 mg) and Yellowfin tuna (140 mg).